-Crappie have an unusual, energy conserving feeding pattern.
+Crappie have an unusual, energy-conserving feeding pattern.
 They stop to hunt, locating prey by sight.
-This avoids wasting energy cruising for food, and it’s something the knowledgeable angler will turn to his or her advantage.
+This avoids wasting energy cruising for food, and it’s something the knowledgeable angler will use to his or her advantage.
 Once you find a school that’s still, they’ll be looking for prey, and you can keep dropping jigs to them, catching fish after fish.

 Another thing to keep in mind is that crappie of both species really slow down in the winter.
 All that cold water makes them very lethargic, and they won’t move much or be inclined to chase food.

 Finding Crappie Under the Ice